48 Memorial Day Recipes That Are Healthy *and* Delicious

 With a crust made out of dates and cashews, a creamy filling made from Greek yogurt, and an array of fresh fruit on top, this has to be one of the healthiest pizza recipes we’ve ever seen.

-No added sugar or oil are needed to make these gooey blueberry pie bars, which are sweetened only with fruit — and taste fantastic.
+No added sugar or oil is needed to make these gooey blueberry pie bars, which are sweetened only with fruit — and taste fantastic.

 Making homemade ice cream is a fun project, but it takes ages and the result is often not what you’d hoped for.
 This strawberry frozen yogurt, on the other hand, is foolproof, fast, and super healthy.
 Win/win/win.